Fuli-Wang/LANDOne_Dingo/README.md

     python3 User_Interface.py

 Please be aware that this simulation is using front_laser instead of using Velodyne-16, you may need to change Navigation_Laser.py to do relevant testing.
-For example, "/scan" in Line 25 can be changed to "front/scan" and in the navigation_robot_laser_sensor function, the parameters can be changed as well, please refer to LIDAR ranges.
+For example, "/scan" in Line 25 can be changed to "front/scan" and in the navigation_robot_laser_sensor function, the parameters can be changed as well, please refer to LIDAR ranges.txt.

 Now you can access the user interface of the system.
 It looks like below.